 I already have an outside email address.
 Do I have to use my gts.edu email?

 A: YES.
 The Registrar will always contact you via your gts.edu email address, and you are also on campus email lists and will receive messages from the President, the Dean, your professor, the Business Office, and others on campus.
 You must check your gts.edu email account, but not necessarily on the Google Apps webpage.
 You can set your GTS email to forward to a preferred account, and/or you can have GTS email go to a mail client on your computer/smartphone/other device.

 A. You can request a transcript by completing the Transcript Request Form on the "Course Offerings & Registrar" page of our website.

 What should I keep copies of?

-A. You should keep a paper and electronic copy of any and all document that you may need to refer to in the future - for example: Syllabi from GTS courses; Immunization reports; Transfer Memos or emails about credits; Transcripts from other schools you attended that you are transferring from, etc. Basically, if the document is given to, or sent from, the Academic Office, keep a copy.
+A. You should keep a paper and electronic copy of any and all documents that you may need to refer to in the future - for example: Syllabi from GTS courses; Immunization reports; Transfer Memos or emails about credits; Transcripts from other schools you attended that you are transferring from, etc. Basically, if the document is given to, or sent from, the Academic Office, keep a copy.

 Where can I find the Academic Calendar?